 Rolex has always been an industry leader.

-Higher demand for Rolex, Omega and Cartier watches, in particular, helped fuel the boost, the report states.
+Higher demand for luxury watches such as Rolex, Omega and Cartier watches, in particular, helped fuel the boost, the report states.
 Improving trends in Asia and a rebound in Chinese tourism to Europe has “spurred optimism that the worst may be over after the biggest annual decline in shipments for seven years,” BT notes.
 “It has finally happened,” John Guy, an analyst at MainFirst Bank AG, tells the paper.

 “the worst may be over after the biggest annual decline in shipments for seven years”